Rockpods/Human-Flavored-Soap-Template/README.md

 # Meatball-Flavored-Ice-Cream
-<p>A clean, small, and simple site.
+A clean, small, and simple site.
 Template is now free to use.